GiggleLiu/QuantumMPS/README.md

 ```
 Here, `symmetry` and `depth` are optional parameters to specify symmetry of ansatz and depth of circuit block.
 The default symmetry is `su2` and the default circuit depth is 5.
 The above training with default setting can be very very slow.
-Please turn on the GPU switch by setting `USE_CUDA = true` in file `applications.jl` if you have a GPU that supports CUDA.
 With Nvidia Titan V, training can be accelerated by a factor of ~35 comparing with the sequential CPU version, but still takes several hours.
 Decreasing the circuit depth can also accelerate the training.

 With or without GPU, you can calculate the correlation function and energy per site using pre-trained data in `data/`
 ```bash